ballerina-platform/module-ballerina-xmldata/docs/proposals/toXml_fromXml_apis.md

 _Issues_: [#2819](https://github.com/ballerina-platform/ballerina-standard-library/issues/2819)

 ## Summary
-The Ballerina Xmldata module doesn't have any API to convert the Ballerina Record/Map to XML directly and XML to map.
+The Ballerina Xmldata module doesn't have any API to convert the Ballerina Record/Map to XML and XML to map.
 So, this proposal introduces a new `fromXml` API to convert the XML data to Record/Map and `toXml` API to convert the Record/Map to XML.

 ## Goals